Skip to main content

 Instead, I went full CloudFront:

-/aboutor/blog/to Hugo’s static files (e.g./blog/index.html), since CloudFront doesn’t natively support directory-style routing. - Used Terraform’s
+• Also needed to rewrite pretty URLs like /about or /blog/ to Hugo’s static files (e.g. /blog/index.html), since CloudFront doesn’t natively support directory-style routing.

 CloudFront Function (simplified):